baines-imaging-research-laboratory/ImageQuizzerDocumentation/docs/administrator/examples/example_merge_labelmaps.md

 and then have all the ROI's for that image displayed on a subsequent page.

 Merging can only be done in conjunction with the Loop="Y" attribute for a page.
 In order for the merge to happen, there are a number of conditions that must be met.
-See [Merge LabelMaps](../elements_attributes/image/merge_labelmaps.md) in the scripting elements and attributes section for more details on the dependencies.
+See [MergeLabelMaps](../elements_attributes/image/merge_labelmaps.md) in the scripting elements and attributes section for more details on the dependencies.